Cat teeth cleaning: Dentals and natural products

 I wipe his teeth with sterile gauze pads every night.
 Then I apply a small amount of coconut oil and kelp to the teeth and gums.

-Coconut oil is soothing and can help prevent bacteria growth.
+Coconut oil is soothing and can help prevent bacterial growth.
 Kelp can help prevent plaque from sticking to the teeth.

 And I reintroduced whole prey once he could chew his food.